 5 of 190

 U.S. FDI in partner country (in USD, stock positions)

 World Bank GNI per capita

-The ROK government’s attitude toward FDI is positive, and senior policy makers realize the value of FDI.
-Following the 2008-09 global financial crisis, inbound FDI continued to trend upwards from USD 5.4 billion in 2010 to USD 15.9 billion in 2015.
-Foreign investment in South Korea is still at times hindered by insufficient regulatory transparency, including inconsistent and sudden changes in interpretation of regulations, as well as underdeveloped corporate governance, high labor costs, an inflexible labor system, and significant economic domination by large conglomerates, or chaebol.
+The ROK government’s attitude toward FDI is positive, and senior policymakers realize the value of foreign investment.
+Following the 2008-09 global financial crisis, inbound FDI continued to trend upwards from USD 5.4 billion in 2010 to USD 16.5 billion in 2015, falling to USD 9.76 billion in 2016 due to a sharp decline in global mergers and acquisitions.
+Foreign investment in the ROK is still at times hindered by insufficient regulatory transparency, including inconsistent and sudden changes in interpretation of regulations, as well as underdeveloped corporate governance, high labor costs, an inflexible labor system, and market domination by large conglomerates, or chaebol.